MS Nuraghes: Features

-Despite the additional deck, and the consequent increase in displacement, the ships are propelled by the same diesel engines as the Bithia class.
-Four Wärtsilä 12V46C generate a power of more than 51,000 kW, allowing a top speed of 29 knots (53.70 km/h).
+Despite the additional deck, and the consequent increase in displacement, the ships are propelled by the same diesel engines as the Bithia-class.
+Four Wärtsilä 12V46C engines generate more than 51,000 kW, producing a top speed of 29 knots (53.70 km/h).
 This performance is fully exploited only for the daytime crossings and in the high season, i.e., when passenger and vehicle traffic justifies the larger fuel consumption; otherwise, the ship keeps a speed between 19 and 23 knots, by using only two of its four engines, in order to save fuel.

 History

+Nuraghes

 Nuraghes was launched by Fincantieri on January 24, 2004. and entered service on the Civitavecchia-Olbia line on 15 July 2004.